-Our clinical and research strengths include nosocomial infections, HIV care, endocarditis, bone and joint infections, and vascular line management.
+Our clinical and research strengths include nosocomial infections, HIV care, Hepatitis C, transplant ID, endocarditis, bone and joint infections, vascular line management, and ID global health.
 The ID Division provides hospital consultations via three different faculty teams—A (the main MUSC hospital), B (Ashley River Towers and the Charleston VA), and C (solid organ transplant and hematologic malignancy complications).
 Out-patient services for a variety of infectious diseases—including unexplained fevers, surgical wound infections and abscesses, MRSA complications, endocarditis, sexually transmitted diseases and hepatitis--are provided full-time (Monday through Friday) in the Rutledge Towers 7th Floor clinics.
-Specialized clinics are available for prosthetic joint infections (Dr. Camelia Marculescu), atypical mycobacterial infections (Dr. Preston Church), and transplant complications (directed by Dr. Dannah Wray).
-A full range of Travel Medicine planning and prevention services are available (tropical medicine advice, vaccines, malaria prophylaxis, etc), including at our convenient East Cooper clinic location in Mt.
+Specialized clinics are available for prosthetic joint infections (Dr. Camelia Marculescu), Hepatitis C (Dr. Eric Meissner), and transplant complications (directed by Dr. Dannah Wray).
+A full range of Travel Medicine planning and prevention services are available (tropical medicine advice, vaccines, malaria prophylaxis, etc), at our convenient East Cooper clinic location in Mt.
 Pleasant.

 MUSC provides comprehensive care to over 1000 adults with HIV infection, and services are available regardless of insurance or ability to pay.
 The program has received continuous Ryan White Part B funding since the inception of the Health Resources and Service Administration Ryan White programs began over 20 years ago.
 In 2012, MUSC successfully applied for additional HRSA funding, Ryan White Part D, which provides support for care of HIV-infected women, children and youth.
 Services for HIV-infected patients include access to AIDS Drug Assistance programs, mail-order pharmacy services, adherence services, mental health and addiction counseling, full OB/GYN and reproductive health services, and a Transition Clinic (for transitioning HIV-infected youth from pediatric to adult internal medicine services).
 The VA hospital also provides multidisciplinary out-patient clinic services for HIV as well as other infectious diseases.